Donna-Smee/CST8919-Lab4/README.md

 # CST8919 - Lab 4 - Azure Key Vault Exploration
 Donna Ha - 041174159

+## Prerequisites
+- Python
+- Azure CLI
+- Azure Account (Key Vault)

+This program assumes you already have a Key Vault created with correct access permissions given to your Azure account.

 ## Information on code
-This code template is based on Microsoft Learn's quick start article: ["Quickstart: Azure Key Vault secret client library for Python"](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-python?tabs=azure-cli).
+This code template is based on Microsoft Learn's quick start article: <br/> ["Quickstart: Azure Key Vault secret client library for Python"](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-python?tabs=azure-cli).

 ### Environment Variable
 The code uses an environment variable that is set using the following command: